 November 20, 1945: opening of the Nuremberg trial

-Shoah Memorial/photo Ray by Addavio
+Shoah Memorial/photo Ray of Addavio

 Shoah Memorial/photo photo Ray d'Addavio